Frittata

 Tools

-10-12 inch skillet (If using non-stick it will be easy to flip but will not brown as much but if using regular coat well with PAM and/or olive oil)
+10-12 inch skillet that is oven safe (If using non-stick it will be easy to flip but will not brown as much but if using regular coat well with PAM and/or olive oil)

 Directions

 Heat the skillet over medium heat.
-Add PAM if using and olive oil to coat
+Add PAM if using and then olive oil to coat

-First you saute any ingredients you are using in the same pan.
+First you saute any ingredients you are using in the pan.

-Beat the eggs along with the cheese you are using, salt and pepper.
+Beat the eggs along with half the cheese you are using, nutmeg, salt and pepper.

-Or after the bottom and the top 2/3 has set place it under the broiler and watch, you just want the top to set and start to brown.
+After the bottom and the top 2/3 has set add the rest of the cheese and place it under the broiler and watch, you just want the top to set and start to brown.

 This is great served in slices as a sandwich hot or at room temp!